Today’s Best Mortgage Rates in Canada

 Are Equitable Bank rates lower than other big banks?

-Equitable’s current rate for a standard 5-year fixed rate mortgage (closed) is 6.19%, which is higher than other big lenders like the Big Five.
-Equitable’s adjustable mortgage rate for 5-years is Prime + 0.75%, at the time of writing, which is in line with some other big banks.
+Equitable Bank’s fixed and variable rates for A lending are generally lower than the big banks, whereas its B lending rates would be higher.
 When comparing rates, it’s important to keep in mind that some larger banks will have different criteria and flexibility around negotiating rates.
-It ultimately depends on your individual application and the level of risk you bring to the table, from a lender’s perspective.
+It ultimately depends on your individual application and the level of risk you bring to the table from a lender’s perspective.

 Are Equitable Bank mortgages portable?